joeyday/glideguide.blog/_drafts/glidequery-perks-part-0.md

 This is some real Schrödinger's cat quantum superposition arcane witch magic, and don't ask me how it works.
 I've read more Rhino documentation than I want to admit this weekend and I haven't been able to find if this is a Rhino engine feature or if ServiceNow cooked up some special sauce to make this happen, but either way, it's weird, right?

 So what's really going on is this two-headed hydra of an object is being passed into our array by reference, not by value.
 Each time the loop repeats and `gr.next()` is called, the object is mutated, and since each array element has merely a pointer to the same object rather than its own copy, they each appear in the end to have the same identical value.
-And the fix, of course, is the same as before: just use getValue to pass the primitive types into your array instead, as this will guarantee more straightforward pass by value.
+And the fix, of course, is the same as before: just use getValue to pass the primitive types into your array, as this will guarantee more straightforward pass-by-value.

-GlideRecord's use of Java types instead of JavaScript types and the unexpected dual nature of GlideElement objects can add up to make GlideRecord confusing to work with and, although adoption of various best practices can mitigate some issues, all-too-commonly introduces hard-to-troubleshoot bugs into your code.
+GlideRecord's use of Java types instead of JavaScript types and the counterintuitive dual nature of GlideElement objects make GlideRecord confusing to work with and, though adoption of various best practices can mitigate this somewhat, all-too-commonly introduce hard-to-troubleshoot bugs into your code.

 ## Conclusion

 I really tried not to exaggerate anything above, but even so I'm sure I managed to sound like an infomercial.
-As you'll see in future articles in this series, GlideQuery fixes several, but not all, of the problems I've described.
+As I hope you'll see in future articles in this series, GlideQuery fixes several, but not all, of the problems I've described.
 It also fixes a handful of issues that weren't even on my radar until GlideQuery showed me a better way.
 Even if none of the above gets you rankled up, I hope you'll stay tuned to learn all the ways GlideQuery might be able to take your development on the ServiceNow platform to the next level.{% include endmark.html %}